 At least 80% of all questions in the submission are high-quality text-dependent and text-specific questions.
-The overwhelming majority of these questions reference specific text and draw student attention to the text they are reading.
+The overwhelming majority of these questions reference specific text and draw students' attention to the text they are reading.
 This requirement is already met if the district used the IMET screen.
-Text-dependent questions that address the grade two standards will be described in greater depth in Alignment Criterion II.
+Text-dependent questions that address the kindergarten and grade one standards will be described in greater depth in Alignment Criterion II.